Marker Logo

 this page online

-in these topic lists: ArchitectureGovernment & Politics.
+Topics and series.
+This historical marker is listed in these topic lists: ArchitectureGovernment & Politics.
 In addition, it is included in the Nebraska State Historical Society series list.
 A significant historical month for this entry is March 1855.

 Location.
 40° 23.109′ N, 95° 50.65′ W. Marker is in Auburn, Nebraska, in Nemaha County.
-Marker is at the intersection of North Street and 19th Street, on the right when traveling south on North Street.
+It is at the intersection of North Street and 19th Street, on the right when traveling south on North Street.
 Touch for map.
 Marker is at or near this postal address: 1824 North St, Auburn NE 68305, United States of America.
 Touch for directions.

-Nemeha County Courthouse Marker image.
+Nemaha County Courthouse Marker image.
 Click for full size.

-Photographed By Michael E Sanchez, Jr., July 6, 2017
+Photographed by Michael E Sanchez, Jr., July 6, 2017

-2. Nemeha County Courthouse Marker
+2. Nemaha County Courthouse Marker

-Nemeha County Courthouse image.
+Nemaha County Courthouse image.
 Click for full size.

-Photographed By Michael E Sanchez, Jr., July 6, 2017
+Photographed by Michael E Sanchez, Jr., July 6, 2017

-3. Nemeha County Courthouse
+3. Nemaha County Courthouse

 Credits.
-This page was last revised on June 24, 2021.
+This page was last revised on August 29, 2024.
 It was originally submitted on October 1, 2019, by Michael E Sanchez, Jr. of Kansas City, Missouri.
-This page has been viewed 173 times since then and 13 times this year.
+This page has been viewed 384 times since then and 21 times this year.
 Photos: 1, 2, 3. submitted on October 2, 2019, by Michael E Sanchez, Jr. of Kansas City, Missouri. • Andrew Ruppenstein was the editor who published this page.

 m=140410